 Occasionally, XVM labels can become corrupted.
-You should perform a backup of your XVM configuration using xvm dump any time it is changed so that you will be able to recover from potential problems.
+You should perform a backup of the XVM configuration using xvm dump any time it is changed so that you will be able to recover from potential problems.
 You should save the xvm dump output into an XFS (not CXFS) filesystem.
-For example, the following will dump all xvm_labels to the file /var/xvm_config:
+For example, the following will dump all xvm_labels to the file $/var/xvm_config$:

 '''

-xvm dump -topology -f /var/xvm config phys/'' vol/''
+xvm dump -topology -f /var/xvm_config phys/'' vol/''

 '''